Dus

-Dus is a 2005 Indian Hindi-language action thriller film directed by Anubhav Sinha, based on the lives of seven fictional SIT (Indian Special Investigation) officers.
+Dus is a 2005 Indian Hindi-language action spy thriller film directed by Anubhav Sinha, based on the lives of seven fictional SIT (Indian Special Investigation) officers.
 It stars Sanjay Dutt, Sunil Shetty, Abhishek Bachchan, Zayed Khan, Shilpa Shetty, Raima Sen, Esha Deol, and Dia Mirza.
 It was a critical and commercial success.

 Dus is a tribute to the Indian film director Mukul S. Anand, who had died while filming the incomplete 1997 film of the same title, which starred Dutt, Shilpa Shetty, and Raveena Tandon with Salman Khan.